dataluscorp/browser/docs/setup/windows_build.rst

 Windows may prompt you to "reinstall with the correct settings", which you should click to accept.

-When working with Firefox tooling, you'll need to do so from within the MozillaBuild shell.
+When working with Datalus tooling, you'll need to do so from within the MozillaBuild shell.
 You can start it by running ``C:\mozilla-build\start-shell.bat`` (you may want to make a shortcut to this file so it's easier to start).